 The Connected Medical Devices Market size was estimated at USD 54.75 billion in 2024 and expected to reach USD 67.26 billion in 2025, at a CAGR 22.66% to reach USD 186.53 billion by 2030.

-Introduction to the Connected Medical Devices Landscape
+Introduction: Navigating the Connected Medical Devices Landscape

-Transformative Shifts in the Connected Medical Devices Landscape
+Transformative Shifts Redefining the Connected Devices Market

 - Device Type